ciprofloxacin hydrochloride tablets

 Do not give your medicine to anyone else, even if they have the same condition as you.

 Do not stop taking your medicine or lower the dosage without checking with your doctor.
-If you do not complete the full course prescribed by your doctor, your infection may not clear completely, or it may return.
+If you do not complete the full course prescribed by your doctor, some of the bacteria causing your infection may not be killed.
+These bacteria may continue to grow and multiply so that your infection may not clear up completely or it may return.

 Things to be careful of

 Be careful driving or operating machinery until you know how Ciprofloxacin Sandoz affects you.
-This medicine may cause dizziness and light-headedness in some people.
+This medicine may cause dizziness in some patients, especially after the first few doses.
 If you have any of these symptoms, do not drive, operate machinery or do anything else that could be dangerous.

 Be careful when drinking alcohol while you are taking this medicine.
 If you drink alcohol, dizziness and light-headedness may be worse.